to the BVI!

 Here

-on holidays or reduce their hours.
-However, food shopping, gas, marinas, restaurants,
+offices and many other things close on holidays or reduce their hours.
+However,

-ferries, and other "essential" services are often open, at least
+services are often open, at least for part of the day.
+Charter companies are

-for part of the day.
-Charter companies are obviously open 7 days a week.
+obviously open 7 days a week.

 -